-Just be in the space because I miss it.
-Because when I’m not there for a while then return, it’s much like seeing an old flame after years pass.
-Awkward, unsure where you stand, maybe a cool welcome and, with any luck, things eventually feel comfortable, warm, safe.
-Looking around, refamiliarizing myself, looking at projects-in-progress it started to feel good being in there; why do I stay away from art or the space I made for myself?
-Mid-overthinking, I turned and found mouse droppings, albeit dried and old, on some of the shelves and work table…to add insult, my books and sketchbooks have begun to lightly mold.
+Just to be in the space because I miss it.
+When I’m not there for a while then return, it’s much like seeing an old flame after years pass.
+Bittersweet, awkward, unsure where you stand, maybe a cool welcome.
+With any luck, things eventually feel comfortable, warm, safe.
+Looking around, refamiliarizing myself, seeing projects-in-progress it started to feel good being in there; why do I stay away from art or the space I made for myself?
+Mid-overthinking, I turned to find mouse droppings, albeit dried and old, on some of the shelves and work table…to add insult, my books and sketchbooks have begun to lightly mold.
 This made me sad…sadder as the evening went on, much to my surprise, because the bright side usually pops up and I’m fine.
 But not yet, even a couple days later.

 Not sure why, but I know enough that resentment could be around the corner and that’s not good.
 When my partner arrived home from work, he immediately asked what was wrong, so I told him.
 This is tricky to do without making him feel he should fix or repair what’s wrong.
 I said that I would figure it out.
 He suggested making the guest room the art space (but it’s already a guest room, and the size wouldn’t work).
 The shed is probably original to the house, 1973 or so, and it’s in good shape for a shed.
 It feels impractical to insulate or heat it when its primary and original function is to house tools and machinery – which it does nicely.
 So, in the meantime, I will move the ‘perishable’ items – books, papers, paints and glues that will freeze (they did last winter, requiring much shaking and re-mixing in spring) – into a doored bookshelf in the den that can hide them until a solution manifests.